ImperialCollegeLondon/pyrealm/pyrealm_build_data/splash/splash_py_version/PROVENANCE.md

 files here are the contents of the path: `releases/v1.0/py_version` from the `master` branch of the repo at commit `52d9454b566d`.

+Changes:

-This note and the `__init__.py` file to allow the module to be imported are the only new files in the directory.
-The code files have been modified by `isort` and `black` and the package internal imports have been extended to allow the code to be imported by the benchmark data generation scripts.
+* This note and the `__init__.py` file to allow the module to be imported are the  only new files in the directory.
+* The code files have been modified by `isort` and `black` to make it easier to get the files past `pre-commit` but the `flake8` and `mypy` checking are explicitly supressed to keep the files as close to their original content as possible.
+* The package internal imports have been prepended with `splash_py_version` to allow the code to be imported as a package by the benchmark data generation scripts.
+* The data path in `main.py` has been updated to point to the location of the input in this repo, rather than the original repo.